abdirashidexe/centroid-finder/notes.md

 Color distance finder purpose:
 This is an interface for euclidean color distance and the purpose is to find and compute the distance between two colors

+BinaryGroupFinder purpose:
+This is an interface for dfsBinaryGroupFinder and the purpose is for it to be used and implemented by other classes to return a list of groups of connected pixels, specifically in descending order (i think the groups with the least conneceted pixels would be at the bottom of the list).